deadlyvipers/dojo_rules/introduction.md

-"The JavaScript Path is the best!, I love Codeschool!, Do you have shirts?3"
+MY skills

+I started in the js world, and now...
+I love HTML5

 ## Deadly Skills